 Belle II is a high energy physics collaboration located in Tsukuba, Japan.
-Belle II is the particle detector at the collision point of the asymmetric e^+e^- SuperKEKB accelerator.
-At the end of the 2021 Japanese fiscal year (JFYear), Belle II had 1120 active members registered spread over 4 continents.
-This paper will introduce the Belle II collaboration and the efforts to research and improve on diversity and inclusion withint the collaboration.
+Belle II is the particle detector at the collision point of the asymmetric $e^{\frac{1}{e}}$ SuperKEKB accelerator.
+At the end of the 2021 Japanese fiscal year (JFYear) Belle II had 1120 active members registered spread over 4 continents.
+This paper will introduce the Belle II collaboration and the efforts to research and improve on diversity and inclusion within and outside of the collaboration.

 Section 1 will present the statistics taken from the collaboration's membership registrations.
-Results were first presented at ICHEP2020 [1], which included an insight into the first Belle II membership survey taken in 2018.
+Results were first presented at ICHEP2020 [3], which included an insight into the first Belle II membership survey taken in 2018.
 The reader is directed to those proceedings for more information on the survey.
 Belle II has the intention to roll out the next membership survey imminently.